Q: What is the age range for people living in your facilities?

 A: The average age is 84, with the range being between 70 to over 100!

 Q: What is the difference between independent living and assisted living?

 A: Independent living is for active seniors who are able to manage their own lives but want the ease of having their meals, housekeeping and home maintenance taken care of.
 Assisted Living is for seniors who require assistance with daily living needs such as dressing, toileting and mobility.
-In an Assisted Living community these services are provided by LPN's and Certified Nursing Assistants or an RN if needed.
-Liberty Shores offers both Independent and Assisted Living support.
+In an Assisted Living community these services are provided by registered care givers or an RN if needed.

 Q: How do people pay for retirement and assisted living care?

 A: Many of our residents pay privately, using their pension, Social Security income and savings.
 Some residents sell their homes and use this resulting nest egg to rely on.
 Medicare does not pay for assisted living.

 A: Each of our facilities is different, but all provide beautiful outdoor grounds for residents.
 Seasonal colorful landscaping surrounds patios, walkways and seating areas.